apharnakamath/smart-market-watchlist/README.md

 ---

-# "What changed since I last checked?"
+## What changed since I last checked?

 This is the main state-management feature of the project.